MobiKwik

-MobiKwik is an Indian payment service provider founded in 2009 that provides a mobile phone-based payment system and digital wallet.
-Customers can add money to an online wallet that can be used for payments.
+MobiKwik is an Indian financial technology company, founded in 2009 that provides a mobile phone-based payment system and digital wallet.
 In 2013 the Reserve Bank of India authorized the company's use of the MobiKwik wallet, and in May 2016 the company began providing small loans to consumers as part of its service.

 In November 2016, the company reported having 1.5 million merchants using its service and a user base of 55 million customers.
 The company employs over 325 people, operating in three segments including consumer payments, fintech, and payment gateway.

-Recently, Mobikiwik suspended its e-wallet services from all major crypto exchanges in India from 1 April.